mandelsoft/streaming/README.md

 The step-specific operation is passed as an argument to the methods defining the step.

-Additionally, it is possible to control the execution with
+Additionally, it is possible to control the execution.
+With
 - *Sequential* chain execution executes a sub chain by processing the elements sequentially
 - *Parallel* chain execution executes a sub-chain in-parallel for the elements.
   The degree of parallelism is controlled by a processor pool.
 - *Stable* chain executions does parallel element execution, but finally preserves the order the elements are fed into the chain for upstream processing
+- *Conditional* chain execution a chain is optionally executed based on a `Condition` evaluating the execution context.

 The default chain is executed sequentially.
 All those execution modes can be combined, a parallel step may incorporate sequential steps and vice versa.